frc8840/8840-utils-docs/docs/source/example project.rst

 Roller Claw
 -----------

-We'll start of by making a new package (folder) called "subsystems".
-In that folder, we'll make a new file called :code:`Roller.java`.

-Going back to :code:`Settings.java`, we'll first add in a few settings.
+In this section we're going to implement the code for running our first motor.
+Let's start with a very simple example, the roller of Team 8840's 2023 robot, which was just a simple motor.

+The first thing we need to do is create a file called :code:`Settings.java`.
+This is where we will store global settings, such as motor ports, speeds, etc. This will make it easier to change things later on.

 There are a few different constants that we'll use - the speeds of a fast intake, a slow outtake, and a fast outtake.
 We'll also add in the motor port.

-We'll start of by making a new public class inside of :code:`Settings.java`, called :code:`Roller`.

-There, we'll put these constants:

 .. code-block:: java
     :linenos:

-     public class Roller {
+     public class Settings {
          public static final int ROLLER_MOTOR_ID = 30;
          public static final double FAST_OUTTAKE_SPEED = 0.7;
          public static final double SLOW_OUTTAKE_SPEED = 0.1;